 Montecarlo di Lucca

-Montecatini Alto is a hill town located above Montecatini Terma in the eastern end of northern Tuscany between Florence and Pisa.
+Montecatini Alto is another medieval hill town that overlooks Montecatini Terma in the eastern end of northern Tuscany between Florence and Pisa.
 During high season, you can take a funicular up to the old city.

 Castellina in Chianti

 Castellina in Chianti is a hill town near Siena.
 The city’s origins go back to Etruscan times and many artifacts from that time period can be found there.
 The Archaeological Museum of the Sienese Chianti was founded in 2006 after an excavation unearthed the Etruscan burial mound of Montecalvario.
 It’s worth checking out if you come to this village.
 It was the furthest stronghold of the Florentine Republic but was seized and destroyed by the Visconte of Milan in 1397.
 In 1478, after the damage had been repaired, it surrendered to the Sienese and Neopolitan troops.
 As punishment, the fortress was burned.

 In the mid-1920s, the fortress was restored and bought by the city of Castellina.

 Montepulciano is a hill town village located in southern Tuscany on the border of Umbria that is Etruscan in origin.
 It was strategically located along the most important paths of commerce during medieval times.
 The village has been remarkably preserved and plays host to a wide range of cultural and religious events.
 It’s also known for its wine, food & crafts products.
 We enjoyed lunch at the Art Noveau-style Caffe Poliziano, established in 1868.
 It sits in the historical center of Montepulciano overlooking the Valdichiana from the balcony.